Truth as a Defense to Defamation

 Despite the fact that establishing defamation seems to be a straightforward procedure, many legal loopholes prohibit allegations from being classified as slander or libel:

-- Defamatory statements that are not labeled as opinions and are published may provide you with grounds to file a lawsuit for slander or libel if the remark is not designated as an opinion.
+- Defamatory statements that are not labeled as opinions may provide you with grounds to file a lawsuit for slander or libel.

 - When it comes to the First Amendment, people have the right not to be exposed to lies that cast aspersions on their reputations.